Tales from the Hood: "KKK Comeuppance"

 Later, Metger re-watches Rhodie's footage and realizes that he died because he tripped over the doll.
 After noticing a blank spot on the painting, Metger comes in contact with the little doll itself, now animated, and has a fight with it.
 Metger is injured, but he manages to stop the doll by beating it with an American Flag.
 He also damages the painting with the flag, which starts to bleed.
 Metger takes the doll outside to his porch and ties it to a dart board.
 He then blasts the doll with his shotgun, and goes back inside to rant at the painting.

 In the midst of his latest racist rant, Metger realizes more doll images in the painting have faded to white.
 Metger finds the previously blasted doll in the hallway, which attacks again and chases Metger into his office.
 Metger manages to lock the doll outside but sees that the painting has all the doll images faded to white.
 Terrified, Metger turns around to see an army of dolls, led by the same doll he blasted.
 He covers himself in the American flag as the dolls converge and devour him.
 Miss Cobbs then disappears from the painting and manifests herself in the room, holding the first doll in her arms, satisfied at the carnage taking place before them.

+"Welcome to My Mortuary" (wraparound #3)

-Meanwhile, the dealers have grown impatient and ready for the drugs, not wanting to listen to any more of Mr. Simms's strange stories.
+The dealers have grown impatient and ready for the drugs, not wanting to listen to any more of Mr. Simms's strange stories.
 Ball notices a corpse in another room, and alerts the others to come and see it.
 When Simms asks them if they knew the man inside the casket, Bulldog says that he was just someone they had seen around their neighborhood.
 Mr. Simms proceeds to explain the final moments of the man known as Crazy K.